 discipline, commitment, strategy and an ability to adjust quickly.
 You may spend considerable time putting together your business plan and then find that adjustments have to be made once your doors are open.
 For

 example, your estimate of 200 students may turn out to be unrealistic.
 Do you give up, or do you adjust?
 How to react?
 How to adjust?
 How to get enrollment up?
-There are endless issues ... and new problems will arise,
+There are endless issues, and new challenges will arise,

 often daily.
 This article is a basic primer on good business judgment.
 I've seen countless Black Belts close their schools at the first sign of trouble.
 I've seen innumerable others who dejectedly accepted 10 students

 sell as many as you want.
 Still, you can't sell a car to the person who has no need for one and doesn't want one."
 The vast potential in the martial arts market remains untapped.
-Ten years ago, who would have
+Who would have imagined that a

 Promotion, Pricing and Distribution.
 Make those concepts part of your business thinking, and you cannot fail.
 Remember, a person who has earned a Black Belt can do anything.
 If you choose to prosper, you certainly will!